tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

     * What is the effect on the API/RPC layer? (e.g. interface and API changes)
     * What is the effect on the application layer? (e.g. languages: solidity, viper, LLL, ...; Code: EVM/eWASM; Dapps and contracts)
   * (Optionally) Outline the threat model if available.
-  * (Optionally) Think about potential threats, their impact and the likelihood of them to occur.
-What is the worst case scenario to happen from a security perspective?
+  * (Optionally) Basic Risk Assessment: Think about potential threats, their impact and the likelihood of them to occur.
+What are the worst case scenarios to happen from a security perspective?
 * While in review
   * Track subject, status (open/closed) and outcome (issue/non-issue) of important security discussions and provide a link (archive discussion?) to the discussion medium if available.
 Note: Keep it short and simple.
   * Are there any open security discussions?
+  * What is the estimated risk introduced by the change?  ([TODO/DISCUSS] give more guidance? keep lightweight)
+    * Is enough information available to properly assess risk or is the risk unclear?
+    * Is the risk significant and may therefore require a security audit?
-Is the risk negligible or can it be accepted?
+    * Is there any residual risk?
+Why is it negligible?
+Why can it be accepted?
+What measures are in place to mitigate risk?
   * Document and reference security relevant audit and review results.